Provence Beyond Homepage

 Limoux is famous for its naturally-bubbly wine.
 "Blanquette", or "Blanquette de Limoux" is the world's first naturally-fizzy wine, being made, and drunk, since the 14th century (about the time the Pont Neuf was built).
 Called a bubbly wine, we found the Blanquette to very akin to Champagne in taste (although not in creation).

-"Blanquette" derives from the Occitane word for "white".
+"Blanquette" derives from the Occitane word for "small white", small possibly referring to the bubbles.
 The official variants of the sparkling Limoux wine are Blanquette de Limoux, Blanquette méthode ancestrale and Crémant de Limoux.
 Beyond's own research verified the excellent quality of Blanquette de Limoux demi-sec and the Crémant de Limoux brut.

 Limoux Blanquette de Limoux sign photo In 1531, monks of the Saint-Hilaire Abbey described the production and distribution of the blanquette wine, making this the world's oldest naturally-sparkling wine on record.
 The official Appellation d'origine contrôlée (AOC) designation for the Blanquette de Limoux came along about 400 years after the wine, in 1938.